-Kyle and Laura Derkowski live in Ashburn, Virginia and are co-chairs of the Cure SMA Virginia Chapter.
-Kyle is originally from Schenectady, New York and Laura from Bethlehem, Pennsylvania; the pair met during their first year in college through a mutual friend and were married in December 2014.
+Kyle and Laura Derkowski are co-chairs of the Cure SMA Virginia Chapter.
+The pair met during their first year in college through a mutual friend and were married in December 2014.
 The Derkowskis recently shared with Cure SMA their perspective on hope, community and leadership.

 At 18 months old, Kyle was diagnosed with spinal muscular atrophy (SMA) type 2.
 “Throughout my childhood, in the absence of medicine, the only treatment was hope.
 That hope was found within the SMA community,” Kyle said.